Mo5mami/TSS/README.md

 1. Build image

-`docker build --tag torchserve:0.1.0 -f docker/torchserve/DockerfileDev (or DockerfileProd)`
+`docker build --tag torchserve:0.1.0 -f docker/torchserve/DockerfileProd` (Or DockerfileDev)

 2. run image

-`docker run -p 80:80 torchserve:0.1.0`
+`docker run -p 80:80 torchserve:0.1.0` (Expose the port you are using depending on dev and prod)